When playing baseball, you need to ensure that you are playing it safe at all times, and one area where safety is paramount is in the batter’s box.

 - Don’t use your batter’s helmet for other activities (cycling, skateboarding, etc.)

-A batting helmet is an important piece of safety equipment for batters, making sure you have the correct size and features will enable you to safely enjoy the game of baseball to its fullest.
+A baseball helmet is an important piece of safety equipment for batters, making sure you have the correct size and features will enable you to safely enjoy the game of baseball to its fullest.